Major League Lacrosse All-Star Game: 2001

 The inaugural 2001 All-Star Game, was titled the Major League Lacrosse LacrosseStar Game.
-From 2001–2003, the All-Star Game had the National Division playing the American Division.
+From 2001 to 2003, the All-Star Game had the National Division playing the American Division.
 It did not schedule an All-Star Game in 2004.

 2005

 The 2005 game took place in Denver, Colorado on Saturday, July 2, 2005.
 The format for the 2005 game was "Old School" vs. "Young Guns".
 The rosters were determined by both fan and MLL team voting.
-Team "Old School" was composed of players who began their MLL careers in the league’s inaugural 2001 season.
+Team "Old School" was composed of players who began their MLL careers in the league's inaugural 2001 season.
 Members of the "Young Guns" team began their playing careers in 2002 through the present.

 2006

 Team USA vs. MLL All-Stars in 2006.

-The 2006 Major League Lacrosse All-Star game took place on July 6, 2006 at Boston University’s Nickerson Field.
+The 2006 Major League Lacrosse All-Star game took place on July 6, 2006, at Boston University’s Nickerson Field.
 The MLL and US Lacrosse partnered to create the format for this All-Star game, pitting the MLL All-Stars against the United States National Team.
 The game was a final tune-up for the U.S. Team before they played in the 2006 World Lacrosse Championship.